mtlynch/mtlynch.io/content/retrospectives/2021/07/index.md

 * Show local staff how I research marketing opportunities so that they can do more of the legwork in that process.
 * Define playbooks for technical support so that local staffers can take on easy cases and escalate to me when it's beyond their technical knowledge.
-* Revise sofware workflows so that developers review each other's code instead of me reviewing all changes personally.
+* Revise software workflows so that developers review each other's code instead of me reviewing all changes personally.

 ## Getting unstuck on the TinyPilot website